pulumi/docs/content/docs/get-started/crossguard/enforcing-a-policy-pack.md

     ```

 <!-- markdownlint-disable ul -->
-1. You can apply this Policy Pack to your organization’s default Policy Group by running:
+1. You can enable this Policy Pack to your organization’s default Policy Group by running:

     {{< oschoose >}}